nicklasnordfors/nicklasnordfors.github.io/_pages/about.md

 ---

-I am a Ph.D.
-Candidate in Economics at Stockholm University.
+I am a researcher at the Department of Economics, University of Gothenburg.
+I hold a PhD in Economics from Stockholm University.

-My main fields of interest are environmental and development economics.
+My research interests are primarily in economic development and environmental economics.